-In undisturbed, naturally vegetated areas on the ORR, about 90% of the infiltrating precipitation does not reach the water table but travels through the 1- to 2-m-deep stormflow zone, which approximately corresponds to the root zone.
+In undisturbed, naturally vegetated areas on the ORR, about 90% of the infiltrating precipitation does not reach the water table but travels through the 1 to 2 m (3 to 7 feet) deep stormflow zone, which approximately corresponds to the root zone.
 Because of the permeability contrast between the stormflow zone and the underlying unsaturated zone, the stormflow zone partially or completely saturates during rainfall events, and then water flows laterally, following very short flow paths to adjacent streams.
 When the stormflow zone becomes completely saturated, flow of water over the land occurs.
 Between rainfall events, as the stormflow zone drains, flow rates decrease dramatically and water movement becomes nearly vertical toward the underlying water table.